A Wreath, A Tree, And Me: Poetry and Art at the Museum of Fine Arts, Houston

 Let us help you create an unforgettable time of discovery!
 Follow What to See in an Hour for a guide of a "Top 18" list of artworks.

 Educator Packets: ArtCards

-The Education Department of the MFAH produces materials specially designed for classroom teachers.
-ArtCards explore works from the museum's art collections, through discussion questions and classroom ideas.
+The Museum produces materials specially designed for classroom teachers.
+ArtCards explore works from the Museum's art collections, through discussion questions and classroom ideas.

 Audio-Visual Resources (1 of 2)

 The KFEC has hundreds of DVDs and audio recordiings available.